finopsfoundation/framework/_tools-services/fairwinds.md

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
 company-description: Fairwinds is the trusted partner for Kubernetes governance and security.
 With Fairwinds, customers ship cloud native applications faster, more cost-effectively and with less risk.
 Fairwinds provides a unified view between dev, sec and ops removing friction between those teams with software that simplifies complexity.

 # Membership level, type and vendor certifications
 member-level: general

 type:
 - Platform Provider

 certified-status:
 #- FinOps Certified Service Provider
 #- FinOps Certified Platform
+- FinOps Certified Solution
 #- FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: Fairwinds Insights monitors costs and offers recommendations to increase efficiency of Kubernetes compute resources.
 With Fairwinds Insights, users can optimize Kubernetes cost across multiple clusters and better understand which clusters are over or under provisioned.
 Users get workload cost allocation, rightsizing advice, cost showback, multi-cluster cost and usage, cloud billing integration and quality of service controls.

 product-video-url: "https://www.youtube.com/embed/A1xy_R51zkI"

 # Related product or service resources, the titles will have associated URLs, e.g. product
 product-resources:
 - title: Kubernetes Cost Optimization
   url: "https://www.fairwinds.com/kubernetes-cost-optimization"